-It’s just common sense: when a bicyclist and a motor vehicle collide in a crash, the bicyclist is most at risk of suffering serious or catastrophic injuries.
-The precise extent of a bicyclist’s injuries will depend on a number of factors such as the size and speed of the car, the angle at which the bicyclist was struck, safety equipment that the bicyclist was wearing, and any other obstacles or objects the bicyclist struck if he or she was thrown from the bicycle.
+It's common sense: when a bicyclist and a motor vehicle collide in a crash, the bicyclist is most at risk of suffering severe or catastrophic injuries.
+The precise extent of a bicyclist's injuries will depend on several factors, such as the size and speed of the car, the angle at which the bicyclist was struck, the safety equipment that the bicyclist was wearing, and any other obstacles or objects the bicyclist struck if they were thrown from the bicycle.
 These injuries can include:

 - Cuts, lacerations, and/or "road rash"-type abrasions